AlanDeStraya/ercPlace/README.md

 # ERC Place - Tools for ERCs

-Moving to server for back-end hosting capability.
+Migrating to Heroku as full stack web app.
+Refactoring front end to React.
+Adding sockets for live syncing, updates, and chat capability.

 ---